scttfrdmn/lens/docs/USER_SCENARIOS/01_SOLO_RESEARCHER_WALKTHROUGH.md

 - **Research**: 4x more datasets analyzed
 - **Confidence**: 3/10 → 9/10

 Maria represents the **core target user**: academic researcher with limited technical skills and tight budget who needs cloud compute to be **simple, safe, and affordable**.
-AWS IDE succeeds by meeting all three requirements.
+Lens succeeds by meeting all three requirements.